Statistic Delaware Ohio National

 Delaware Racial Demographics & Ethnicity

-The Delaware racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Delaware is 87.2% White, 4.5% Black or African American, 3.4% Asian, 0.1% American Indian and 0% Native Hawaiian - 3.3% of the population identify as Hispanic or Latino.
-Of all households, 94.9% reported speaking English only, while 1.6% reported speaking Spanish only.
-A total of 3.8% of residents were considered foreign born.
+Understanding the Delaware racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Delaware, the racial breakdown indicates 87.2% White, 4.5% Black or African American, 3.4% Asian, 0.1% American Indian and 0% Native Hawaiian, with 3.3% of the population identifying as Hispanic or Latino.
+Notably, 94.9% of households reported speaking English only, while 1.6% reported speaking Spanish only.
+Additionally, 3.8% of residents were categorized as foreign-born.

 Delaware Population Density